 M1 Finance Pies

-A unique feature exclusive to M1.
+A unique feature exclusive to M1 Finance is their M1 Pies feature.
 When you fire up the app, you’ll be asked to start your portfolio.
 You will build your portfolio with slices of a “pie.”
-One slice of your pie could be a stock, security, fractional shares of an ETF…the possibilities of diversification are incredible.
+One slice of your pie could be a stock, security, or fractional shares of an ETF…the possibilities of diversification are incredible.
 100 slices of a pie make up your overall portfolio.

 To add even more value, M1 has introduced Expert Pies.
 These pies are created by the financial experts at M1 that have used both quantitative analysis and their own market experience to create killer ETF diversification pies.
 The following are their requirements for ETF Expert Pie inclusion (simplified):

 - A performance history of at least 2 years.

 - A scoring system using Expense Ratio, AUM (Assets Under Management), and annualized Tracking Error.

 - Each of the ETFs is compared against the two best performing in each of the three categories (listed above in number 2).

 The cool thing about Expert Pies is that you can simply “follow” an expert pie and have that make up your portfolio, or you can add an Expert Pie to your own custom pie as a slice.
 Again, it gives you the flexibility to either just “set-it-and-forget-it” (sorry for all the poker references) or add incredible 3rd party value to your portfolio with no cost to you.
 We cannot stress enough how powerful of a tool M1 Pies is to investors.